ANGulchenko/whatmade/README.md

 sudo systemctl start whatmade.service
 ```

+## How to use?

+Copy the whatmade binary to somewhere covered with PATH environment path and run the daemon
+manually or through the provided systemd service script.

+It will create the config file /etc/whatmade/config.cfg with 2 arrays for
+monitoring and ignoring directories.
+These directories include subdirectories
+(including mount points if you have such) so no need to add them separately.

+Restart daemon to let it read the config.

+That's all for configuration.

+### CLI

+    -h  --help                     Print parameters list
+    -w  --what <filename>          What created this file?(Human-redable format)
+    -r  --raw  <filename>          What created this file?(Raw format)
+    -d  --dir  <dirname>           Directory summary(including subdirectories)
+    Shows the table <process name> <number of files made by this process> <Total filesize>
+    -c  --clear <file/dirname>     Clears process saved data from file or all files in the dir
+    This only removes data from extended attributes that was previously written by this daemon
+    -n  --non_daemonize            Run without daemonizing(useful for running through systemd)
+    -s  --stop                     Stop and quit (useful if run as daemon)

 ## Nuances?

 Whatmade uses the Linux fanotify API, which can be a bit… unusual and doesn’t